mathieu-clement/swisscom-switch-to-mystrom/README.md

 ```

 If running Home Assistant in Docker, you will have to use the "Bridge" network, so that you can connect to the
-private Docker network as well.
+private Docker network as well, and expose port 8123 (TCP).
 After launching your HA container, issue the following command:

 ```docker network connect --ip 172.20.0.11 <network> <container>```